1. What is duct ectasia?

 Although it’s more common in women approaching the menopause, duct ectasia can affect women of any age.

 Men can also get duct ectasia, but this is very rare.

-Often, duct ectasia doesn’t cause any symptoms but people may notice the following:
+Often, duct ectasia does not cause any symptoms but you may notice one or more the following:

-After a breast examination your GP is likely to refer you to a breast clinic, where you’ll be seen by specialist doctors or nurses.
+After examining your breasts, your GP is likely to refer you to a breast clinic, where you’ll be seen by specialist doctors or nurses.

 At the breast clinic most people will have a breast examination followed by one or more of the following tests:

 - An ultrasound scan (using sound waves to produce an image)